JP-Ellis/mathematica-notebook-filter/README.md

 ## Usage Notes

-This program parses Mathematica notebook files (usually stored with the extension `.nb`) and strips all generated outputs and other metadata.
-The program reads from standard input, and outputs to standard output and is intended to be integrated with version control systems (see [below](#Integration) for instructions).
+`mathematica-notebook-filter` parses Mathematica notebook files (usually stored with the extension `.nb`) and strips all generated outputs and other metadata.
+The program reads from standard input and outputs to standard output.
+Currently, the program offers has no options.

+This program is not designed to be used on its own and should be integrated with version control systems (see [below](#Integration) for instructions).
 If you wish to run it manually, a simple call would be:

 ```sh
 cat my_notebook.nb | mathematica-notebook-filter > my_notebook_cleaned.nb